LMBorderon/Projet_Python_Mongo/README.md

 This library system includes :
 - Searching : you can do search filtering ( title, year, authors... ), or just a classic search !
-- Add : you can add documents by inserting the informations required.
+- Add : you can add files by inserting the informations required.
-- Deletion : you can delete documents by a filtering system for precise demands, or not.
+- Deletion : you can delete files by a filtering system for precise demands, or not.
 - Statistics